 What are the differences between these systems?

-In terms of patient experience, each of the removable braces products, Simpli 5®, Red White & Blue®, and RW II® (all made by AOA Orthodontic Laboratory, Inc.) and Invisalign®, are essentially identical.
+In terms of patient experience, each of the clear tooth aligner systems, Simpli 5®, Red White & Blue®, and RW II® (all made by AOA Orthodontic Laboratory, Inc.) and Invisalign®, are essentially identical.

-There are, however, cost, case selection and technical differences among them.
-And these considerations usually play a determining role in deciding which system makes the most appropriate or cost-effective treatment choice for a patient’s case.
+But in terms of cost, case selection and manufacturing, there are significant differences among them.
+And it’s these factors that play the determining role in deciding which one makes the most appropriate or cost-effective choice for a patient’s case.

 A) Treatment fees.

 Cases treated using Simpli 5®, Red White & Blue®, or RW II® will probably cost less than Invisalign®.

 Due to the fact that the dentist doesn’t have to buy a more full-featured product than is really needed, if a patient’s case can be treated using one of the AOA Laboratory systems, the dentist’s costs will be less, possibly significantly so, than when treating a case using Invisalign®.

 While the information below is achingly out of date, it gives a general idea of the cost comparison between the two company’s products, with the Invisalign® product costing your dentist somewhere between 20 and 80 percent more depending on exactly which AOA system will suffice.

 - In 2008, Invisalign® Express, the company’s lowest-priced system, cost the dentist on the order of $750 per case.